oliviawestmacottssw/SSW.Rules.Content/rules/tiny-do-you-use-setup-and-set-up-correctly/rule.md

 ---

- ​Often when writing technical documents, you will instruct the reader to 'set up' his PC or run a 'setup' file.
+Often when writing technical documents, you will instruct the reader to 'set up' his PC or run a 'setup' file.
 Remember that 'set up' is a verb, and 'setup' is a noun.

-​Verify that your network setup is correct before attempting to connect to the Internet.​
+Verify that your network setup is correct before attempting to connect to the Internet.
 Figure: Good Example - This is the correct use of "setup"

 Click Go to set up your database.
-Figure: Good Example - This is the correct use of "set up"​
+Figure: Good Example - This is the correct use of "set up"